Victor Scott II: Minor leagues

 Scott began the 2023 season with the Peoria Chiefs of the High-A Midwest League and was promoted to the Springfield Cardinals of the Double-A Texas League in June.
 Scott was chosen to represent the Cardinals at the 2023 All-Star Futures Game.
 He also played for the Scottsdale Scorpions of the Arizona Fall League.
 After the season, Scott won one of the three Rawlings Gold Glove Awards given out to the best defensive players in the minor leagues.

 St. Louis Cardinals

 Victor Scott II swipes Second.
 2025.

 The Cardinals invited Scott to spring training in 2024 as a non-roster player.
-After a shoulder injury to starting center fielder Dylan Carlson that put him on the injured list for a few weeks, Scott was the center fielder on Opening Day for the Cardinals.
+After a shoulder injury to starting center fielder Dylan Carlson that put him on the injured list for a few weeks, Scott was selected to the team's Opening Day roster and was named the Cardinals starting center fielder on Opening Day.
+In his MLB debut, Scott went 0-for-3 with a stolen base at Dodger Stadium versus the Los Angeles Dodgers.
+He recorded his first MLB hit on March 31, an infield single off Dodgers starting pitcher Gavin Stone.

 Scott batted 5-for-65 (.085) for the Cardinals before they optioned him to the Memphis Redbirds of the Triple–A International League on April 21.
 They recalled him on August 4.
+On August 6, he hit his first MLB home run, a two-run home run at Busch Stadium versus Jeffrey Springs of the Tampa Bay Rays.

+Scott was optioned and recalled twice more before the season's end.
+Over 53 games played with St. Louis, Scott hit .179 with two home runs, 10 RBI, nine doubles and five stolen bases.
+He played in 81 games with Memphis and batted .210 with six home runs.

-Scott made the Cardinals' Opening Day roster for the 2025 season.
-In nearly every-day playing time in 2025, Scott emerged as a premier defensive center fielder and a phenomenal base stealer, stealing 34 bases and being nominated for the NL Gold Glove for center field.
+Scott was named to the Cardinals' Opening Day roster for the 2025 season.
+He missed time during the season due to an ankle injury and was placed on the injured list.
+He spent the season as the team's starting center fielder, appearing in 138 games and hitting .216 with five home runs, 37 RBI, and 34 stolen bases.
+Scott was named a finalist for the National League Gold Glove Award in center field.